CraneOfTheWild/SCDAAN6/README.md

 - scipy
 - itertools

-The data we used has been placed in the daata folder allongside a link to the source and a discription of the columns.
+The data we used has been placed in the data folder allongside a link to the source and a discription of the columns.

 **How To Run**